wintercooled/flask-api-wrapper-for-gdk/README.md

 example one, which you probably dont.
 You can get testnet L-BTC and a testnet issued asset from this [Liquid testnet faucet site](https://liquidtestnet.com/faucet) which will help with your testing and development.

+You can amend the `Node.js` example `example_client_nodejs.js` to match what is in the `example_client_python.py` example (in terms of calls and handling returned data) if you want to develop using `Node.js` as the `Python` example is a handy reference for what to call and what will be returned.